CSS PROFILE/IDOC FAQsVisit the College Board's website for more information about CSS PROFILE and IDOC.

-- The student should not staple or paper clip documents together and should not send post-it notes.
+- The student should not staple or paper clip documents together and should not include written or typed notes.

-- The student should mail all requested documents with the IDOC Cover Sheet to the College Board at the address on the cover sheet in an envelope that is large enough to hold all of the documents without folding them.
-The student should not send the requested information to the College Board in multiple mailings and should not send duplicate packets/documents.
+- The student should send all requested documents with the IDOC Cover Sheet to the College Board in one packet.
+The student should not send the requested information to the College Board in multiple packets and should not send duplicate packets/documents.
 Only information from the noncustodial parent, if requested, may be submitted separately with a separate cover sheet.

-- Material received without an IDOC Cover Sheet will not be processed.
+- Documents received without an IDOC Cover Sheet will not be processed.

 Where should the student send his/her IDOC information?

-The student may send his/her information via priority mail through the U.S. Postal Service.
-College Board's Mt.
-Vernon, Illinois processing center is usually a two-day service from most areas in the continental United States.
+The student may also send an IDOC packet via priority mail through the U.S. Postal Service.
+College Board's processing center is usually a two-day service from most areas in the continental United States.
 From outside the U.S., information may be sent via air mail.
 The College Board's processing center is a secure facility and cannot accept envelopes or packages via FedEx, UPS, courier, etc.

 How does the student verify that the College Board has received his/her IDOC packet and has forwarded it to student's college or program that requested it?

 The student should go to the IDOC Sign-In Page and enter two of the following: Student's IDOC ID, Social Security Number, or Date of Birth; then click the "Sign-In" button.
 On the next page, the student should click on "Check Status."
-The IDOC status page will display the date we notified the student of his/her IDOC Requirements, the date we received the student's IDOC materials, and the date we sent the student's IDOC information to his/her college(s)/program(s).
-The notification and receipt dates are reported to the student's college(s)/program(s).
+The IDOC status page will display the date the student was notified of his/her IDOC Requirements, the date the student's IDOC materials were received by College Board, and the date the student's IDOC information was sent to Carnegie Mellon.
+The notification and receipt dates are reported to Carnegie Mellon.